ssandeepsingapur-netizen/OOP-s-related-code/README.md

-i am now first step object oriented program of python
+Basic OOPs concept of python